Joke2400/Frugality/README.md

         - Windows - `./name_for_your_env/Scripts/activate`
         - Linux - `source /name_for_your_env/Scripts/activate`
     - Then install the required dependencies with pip:
-        - `pip install -r requirements.txt`
+        - `pip install -r ./backend/requirements.txt`

 3. **Run the application**